 Were there problems associated with Emergency Plan implementation during the event(s)?

 Determine if negative performance or program issues were identified and captured in the corrective action program.
 Discuss your conclusions with a qualified Fuel Facility Emergency Preparedness Inspector.

-Review the most recent independent audit required by the Emergency Plan.
+Review the most recent independent audit and self-assessment required by the Emergency Plan/Emergency Preparedness Program.
 Verify that performance or program issues identified in the audit were captured in the corrective action program.

 Request for review the final report or critique comments from an emergency drill or actual event for the period(s) in which the emergency response facility was activated since the last inspection.
 If reviewing a drill or exercise, review the following details: